GiovanniBottone/Election-Analysis/README.md

 # Election-Analysis

 ## Overview of Election Audit:
-The purpose of this election audit analysis was to assist a Colorade Board of Elections employee with completing the below tasks for a recent local congressional election.
+The purpose of this election audit analysis was to assist a Colorado Board of Elections employee with completing the below tasks for a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.